D-Pointer/imperium-server/README.md

 The packet length contains the length of the payload.
 If the packet type does not require any payload this will be 0.
 Many packets are simply informational in their nature, i.e. they contain no extra data apart from the packet type, such as **ServerFullPacket**.

+After this mandatory header comes the packet specific data.
+The packet specific docs below do not mention this header but it is always there.

 ### Login
 Sent by clients.